mmlabs-mindmaze/mmpack/docs/man/1/mmpack_check-integrity.rst

 DESCRIPTION
 ===========
-**mmpack-check-integrity** check package integrity, or all packages if none given
+**mmpack check-integrity** checks package integrity, or all packages if none given

 OPTIONS
 =======